darinz/DL/04_Training_Techniques/03_initialization_strategies.md

 Orthogonal initialization initializes weights as orthogonal matrices to preserve gradient flow and prevent vanishing/exploding gradients.

-> **Did you know?**
->
+> **Explanation:**
-> Orthogonal matrices have all singular values equal to 1, so they perfectly preserve the length of vectors (and gradients) they transform.
-This is especially useful in RNNs and very deep networks.
+> Orthogonal matrices preserve the length of vectors they transform, which means gradients neither explode nor vanish as they pass through layers.
+This is especially important in RNNs and very deep networks, where repeated multiplications can otherwise cause instability.

 ### Mathematical Foundation